Frequently Asked Questions

 • Do I need to re-enroll annually?

-2. If you withdraw and would like to return to HCPA.
+2. If you withdraw and would like to return to HPA.

-To re-enroll, simply go to the enrollment page, fill out a new enrollment form (one per student), and upload the required documents to your student profile page.
+To re-enroll, simply go to the homepage and log into your account.
+If you no longer have an active account you will need to go to “Enroll Now” register for a new parent account, proceed to enroll your students, and upload the required documents to your student profile page.
 If you re-enroll you may be subject to paying an enrollment fee and possibly any missed months of attendance in order to record said attendance.

 • How long does the enrollment process take?